 The funding of Medicaid has a rather different structure to that of Medicare – it is funded both on a federal level and a state level.

 Medicaid provides guidelines within which the states operate their Medicaid system, but with a lot of room to change things, as each state is putting their own funding in as well.

-In each state Medicaid will agree to waive some of the requirements for eligibility for different programs, allowing the state to provide care to those who might otherwise have been missed, or lost, by the system.
+In each state, Medicaid will agree to waive some requirements for eligibility for different programs, allowing the state to provide care to those who might otherwise have been missed, or lost, by the system.

 In such cases, which are many across all the states, programs are known as waivers and each will have specific eligibility requirements, and generally a limited number of places.

 Even though the waivers may vary greatly, there are waivers in all states which are specifically to help with care in the home for the elderly and the disabled.